China's waste import ban: Impact

 With the comprehensive recovery of the national economy, the rapid improvement of people's quality of life, and the acceleration of urbanization, major changes have taken place in the generation and treatment of urban domestic waste in China.
 A waste problem miniature is about the cemetery of "share bicycle" in China which thousands of bikes were discarded in dumping grounds.
 Also, the rise of the takeaway industry causes 60 million takeaway food containers thrown out across the country.
 There are hundreds of million tons of wastes produced domestically every year.
 However, the garbage disposal capacity of most cities has not kept up with the growth rate of garbage.
 Statistics show that about 40% of the total waste in the country has not been processed centrally.
 In Japan, waste management is relatively mature than other Asian countries, especially for waste sorting.
 However, Japan owns the most waste incinerators in the world, the consequence is a lot of air pollution in Japan.
 The surrounding less developed Asian, for example, Indonesia, facing the waste crisis from the land and ocean.
 The ocean waste is a global problem, countless marine animals died for eating the plastic products every year.
-Stacked garbage and improper handing create a good living place for bacteria, causing various diseases in areas with poor sanitation.
+Stacked garbage and improper handling create a good living place for bacteria, causing various diseases in areas with poor sanitation.